rubyzip/rubyzip/README.md

 fruit/orange
 ```

-After this, entries in the zip archive will be saved in ordered state.
+Opening an existing zip file with this option set will not change the order of the entries automatically.
+Altering the zip file - adding an entry, renaming an entry, adding or changing the archive comment, etc - will cause the ordering to be applied when closing the file.

 ### Default permissions of zip archives